 - It may cost you more as a customer in North America than it costs a customer who is purchasing the same set of speakers in Europe.

 - As the speakers come with only single wiring terminals, they may not be compatible with some of the newer stereo devices.
 There is a fear of the technology getting bypassed soon enough.

 What to Expect from a Bookshelf Speaker in This Price Range

 This is one of the higher price ranges when it comes to bookshelf speakers, as these products are also available at really inexpensive prices — as low as $60.
 However, there is no denying that a pair of bookshelf speakers that you purchase for $100 will give you a different performance and not the best sound when compared to speakers bought for $1,000.

 For example, many of the cheaper speakers will have a much lower frequency response range and have a reproduction of tones that lacks the crispness and clarity for which you are opting for bookshelf speakers in the first place.

 In this section, we will go into some detail about what you can expect from the best bookshelf speakers under 1000 dollars.

 Most cheap speakers are built using plastic that isn’t of the best quality and ends up leaving your speakers feeling weak and prone to damage.
-By investing in a relatively expensive set of bookshelf speakers, you don’t have to bother with cheaply constructed devices that can give up on you at any time.
+By investing in a relatively expensive pair of bookshelf speakers, you don’t have to bother with cheaply constructed devices that can give up on you at any time.
 Instead, most of these products are of great quality and built using materials like metal and wood, which not just enhances the overall look of the product, but also the quality of sound that the speakers are going to produce.